alielw/APS-NGS-day1-PM/README.md

 * Finally, using samtools (samtools view BAM), Unix pipe (|) and cut (cut -f["Column number"]), Unix pipe (|) and grep (grep -c "FLAG"), count how many reads have this FLAG.

-* Ask a demonstrator and they can provide you with the correct answer!
+* Ask a demonstrator for the correct answer!

 ## 5. Assemble transcripts